ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 You will use AWS CloudShell for this first ElasticBLAST run.
 The CloudShell already has some of the needed software installed and is easy to start up.
 Read about starting the CloudShell `here <https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html#how-to-get-started>`__.

 Please note that the cloudshell environment is best suited for evaluating and learning how to use ElasticBLAST.

 In order to complete this quickstart, you will need to be familiar with the AWS console, have an account at AWS, be comfortable with the command-line and editing files with a text editor.

+In this quickstart, we will ask you to replace YOURNAME (all capitals) with your real name, in all lower-case letters (as only lower-case letters are accepted for some cloud variables).
+For example, if your name is Jane Smith, you will need to change s3://elasticblast-YOURNAME to s3://elasticblast-janesmith

 Get ElasticBLAST
 ----------------